AayushMallya/2D-Explorer-Game/README.md

 ## How to Load Game

-Simply clone the Github repository to a local directory and open the `Game.html` file using a web browser like Google Chrome.
+Download the code as a zip and extract it to a location of your choosing.
+Then simply open 'Game.html' using a web browser, (preferably Chrome), and enjoy!

 ## Features

-- Open-world (large map, just hold M and see for yourself!)
-- Ability to upgrade your equipment
-- Battle powerful enemies
+- A large fully explorable map
+- Fight monsters using the intricate battle system!
-- Find cool loot like treasure chests around the map
+- Collect treasure hidden throughout the map
-- Visit some really bizarre characters that you might know of!
-- Nice music
+- Upgrade your equipment and abilites
+- Meet iconic characters along the way

 ## Technologies Used